Searea/dnd_weapons/info.md

 General Ideas:

 Specialized Counters:

     AP (Heavy)
     AP (Shield)
         Note: this also bypasses "Blocking" weapons if they apply.
         Note: This applies for any defensive bonus a weapon provides as well
         Note: this also bypasses any active shield ability (Durability sacrificed for DR?)
+            This could be a +6 replacement (+4, and cannot be blocked?)
-    AP (Cover)
+        Note: This affects any "Parry" equivalent ability AP (Cover)
         Note if this removes the entire cover bonus, the creature is not considered to be in cover (for the sake of feats/abilities)
     AP (Unarmoured)? maybe "Wounding" only works vs unarmoured?